Welcome to our Transparency Report

 Sylvia A. Loizides, Board Member, Head of Audit

-Given the new circumstances, the tax practice, locally and internationally, continued to focus on identifying measures that would enable means of coping with the pandemic and the unavoidable impact on businesses especially when starting to experience the long-term effect of the pandemic on business demands.
-In 2021, our agile team of professionals has relentlessly focused on the servicing of clients while working from home, adjusting processes and timeframes to ensure the undisrupted course of our clients’ businesses.
+Given the new circumstances, the tax practice, locally and internationally focused on identifying measures that would enable short-term and long-term means of coping with the pandemic and the unavoidable impact on businesses.
+In 2020, our agile team of professionals has relentlessly focused on the servicing of clients while working from home, adjusting processes and timeframes in order to ensure the undisrupted course of our clients’ businesses.

-Our recruitment effort will continue to seek diversified mindsets with innovative ideas whilst taking into account people’s needs as regards to tax compliance, tax reporting and regulation.
+As always, we will continue looking into attracting diversified minds, thinking outside the box and engaging in a productive dialogue, whilst taking into account the needs of the future business professional as regards to tax compliance, tax reporting and regulation.
 The tax function will keep driving towards a multi-disciplinary approach in response to market demand.

-Keeping up with the spirit of our times calling from transparency and flexibility, we will continue to act responsibly and with integrity towards our clients and society maintaining our level of quality in relation to tax, thereby enhancing the trust placed in the quality of our services.
+In the light of the new challenges that call for greater transparency whilst maintaining flexible, we do not forget our responsibility towards the society, and this means not just our clients.
+We will continue to act with integrity in relation to tax, thereby enhancing the trust placed in the quality of our services.

 George Markides, Board Member, Head of Tax

-Over the past year we stayed close to our clients, collaborating and assisting them to overcome the difficulties that COVID-19 has created to them and the economy.
-We provided them with solutions related to digital transformation, restructurings, M&As, regulatory assistance and many more.
+Over the past year we stayed close to our clients, collaborating and assisting them overcome the difficulties that COVID-19 has created to them and the economy.
+We provided them with solutions related to cash management and liquidity assistance, digital transformation, restructurings, COVID-19 recovery assistance and many more.

 Our Advisory professionals work across all industries of the Cyprus economy and sectors and help clients boost their profitability, transformation, technology, risk, growth, structure and operations.

 We continued winning valuable, challenging work that allowed us to demonstrate the depth of our talent and the quality of our work, assisting our clients to overcome the challenges they face.
-For the Government of Cyprus we have delivered a range of projects focusing on technology and service transformation and the implementation of IPSAS 41, the respective IFRS 9 framework applicable to public sector; we have also assisted in managing and delivering challenging transformative projects in several industries including healthcare, banking, payment services, telecommunications, etc. For our Banking and Financial Services clients, we have delivered end to end digital transformation projects by assisting in the management and delivery of digital transformation programs, data-driven strategies, customer experience strategies and even the development and implementation of digital solutions.
-For the particular industry, we are providing deep knowledge in assisting our clients prepare, manage and sell (or buy) loan portfolios (both performing and non-performing).
-In addition, we are assisting on several regulatory compliance and risk management issues.
+For the Government of Cyprus we have delivered a range of projects focusing on technology and service transformation; we have also assisted in managing and delivering challenging transformative projects, including for the healthcare industry.
+For our Banking and Financial Services clients, we have delivered end to end digital transformation projects by assisting in the management and delivery of digital transformation programs, data-driven strategies, customer experience strategies and even the development and implementation of digital solutions.
+For the particular industry, we are providing deep knowledge in assisting our clients manage their non-performing loan portfolios and their risk and regulatory compliance requirements.

-Our Deal Advisory department handled several M&A and Valuations work and facilitated clients in their expansion plans both in Cyprus and abroad.
+Our Deal Advisory department handled several acquisitions and facilitated clients in their expansion plans both in Cyprus and abroad.

 Looking to the future, we will remain focused on both anticipating and responding to the disruption we see all around us.
 This means running our business in an agile way, embracing change and continue to invest in talent and technology.
 All of this will be underpinned by a relentless focus on quality, integrity and trust.